SUNILKUMARCHINNAMGARI/Getting-CleaningDataProject/README.md

 README DOCUMENT FOR THE GETTING & CLEANING DATA PROJECT
 ===========================

-This document explains the methodology followed for summarizing the samsung dataset.This document is highly recommended to be read in tandem with run_analysis.R file.
+This document explains the methodology followed for summarizing the samsung dataset.This document is highly recommended to be read in tandem with codebook.md and run_analysis.R file.

 A brief description of the dataset is as below :
 -----------------------------------------------